NATO procurement: a guide for Finnish companies

 Narrow specialization can open doors even for small companies.
 A unique technology or service not available elsewhere commands attention.
 Norway's Kongsberg received an NSM missile order from the U.S. Navy through specialization, and Teledyne FLIR Norway delivers Black Hornet nano-UAVs to the U.S. Army.
 One industry expert recommends startups develop a successful commercial product first, then adapt it for military use — rather than entering the defense market from scratch.

-DIANA (Defence Innovation Accelerator for the North Atlantic) is NATO's accelerator program for startups.
-It pairs innovators with a network of nine European and North American accelerator sites and 63 test centers, offering non-dilutive funding, mentorship, and pathways to contracts with Allies for dual-use technologies.
-DIANA's European headquarters are in the UK and Estonia (Tehnopol Science and Business Park / Tartu Science Park), with Copenhagen's Niels Bohr Institute hosting a quantum technology-focused accelerator.
+DIANA (Defence Innovation Accelerator for the North Atlantic), established in 2023, is NATO's accelerator program for startups.
+It pairs innovators with European and North American accelerator sites and test centers, offering non-dilutive funding, mentorship, and pathways to contracts with Allies for dual-use technologies.
+DIANA's European presence includes the UK and Estonia (Tehnopol / Tartu Science Park), with Copenhagen's Niels Bohr Institute hosting a quantum technology-focused accelerator.

 The EU's European Defence Fund (EDF) provides €7.9 billion (2022–2027) for collaborative R&D projects requiring participants from at least three EU member states.
 SMEs are favored, with 4–8% of funding reserved for disruptive technologies.
 The EU has also designated its Hub for EU Defence Innovation (HEDI) to test and evaluate cutting-edge dual-use technologies, and created a €500 million Short-Term EU Instrument for Common Defence Procurement.